Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 methods.
 Via SSH(PuTTY)/USB or with an SD Card.
-Once klipper is installed, future updates can be installed from V-CoreOS using the ~/klipper_config/config/boards/fysetc-spider/make-and-flash-mcu.sh command and you don't need to fiddle around with jumpers or, if you're connecting via USB, SDCards.
+Once klipper is installed, future updates can be installed from V-CoreOS using the ~/klipper_config/config/boards/fysetc-spider/make-and-flash-mcu.sh command and you don't need to fiddle around with jumpers or SDCards.

 ### via SSH(PuTTY)/USB